almostimplemented/checkers/README.md

 ---
 Download project.
 Navigate to directory.
 Do `python game.py`, and type in `arthur` when prompted for agent module.

-(Note: to adjust how long the computer player "thinks" about its next move, you can vary the defautl depth parameter of the look ahead search.
+(Note: to adjust how long the computer player "thinks" about its next move, you can vary the default depth parameter of the look ahead search.
 Go into `arthur.py` and change `depth=x` parameter of the function `move_function`.)

 Files
 ---